-This commitment to our values, means every classroom lesson, policy, and action puts your children's education and well-being first.
+This commitment to our values, means every classroom lesson, policy, and action puts your children's education and wellbeing first.

 As we kick-off this new school year, please ask your KIPPster to share with you what they are learning in school, help them have quiet reading and study time at home, and please stay in close touch with your children's teachers.
 Your KIPPster's education is a team effort.
-With parents, teachers, and staff members working together as a Team and Family, we will make 2021-2022 our best school year yet.
+With families, teachers, and staff members working together as a Team and Family, we will make 2022-2023 our best school year yet.